 Our immediate concerns were for Parth’s mental and physical health and legal protection.
 The Medical Advice team coordinated his access to appropriate medication.

 Parth is currently engaging in intensive trauma-focused Narrative Exposure Therapy.
-This is incredibly difficult, as Parth has spent years trying to avoid thinking about his trauma, particularly the sexual abuse which he feels unbearable shame about.
+This is incredibly difficult, as Parth has spent years trying to avoid thinking about his trauma, which he feels unbearable shame about.
 Parth recently told his therapist that NET is having a positive effect on his mood.
 Parth has also begun to attend HBF’s English class and has started volunteering in a local charity shop, which is making him feel positive about the future.